dnlsyfq/oci_foundations/README.md

 you run OCI virtual machine instances on an OCI dedicated virtual host. how this deployment be billed ?
 > the dedicated virtual machine host and boot volumes of each instance will be billed

+### Capex

+Capital expenditure/expense
+* money spends to buy, maintain or improve its fixed assets, such buildings, vehicles, equipment or land

+### Opex

+Operational expenditure/expense
+* ongoing cost for running a product, business or system , utility

+> Cloud lets you trade CAPEX for OPEX
+---